 As well as writing, she has also dramaturged many productions including "To Kill a Mockingbird" (Resident Ensemble Players, University of Delaware), "The Completely Fictional — Utterly True — Strange Final Tale of Edgar Allan Poe" (Centerstage, Baltimore), "Steel Magnolias" (Echo Theatre, Provo, Utah), "What the Bellhop Saw" (Utah Repertory Theater, Murray, Utah), and "Selections from Gone Missing and The Cleverest Thief," a devised piece (Brigham Young University, Provo, Utah).

-She now lives in Arlington, Virginia where she enjoys planning for the future with her husband and acting as storyteller to her two young inquisitive sons.
+She now lives in Waukesha, Wisconsin where she enjoys planning for the future with her husband and acting as storyteller to her two young inquisitive sons.

 Feel free to contact her for a CV or resume.